-- A. Allegations meeting PREA definitions of sexual harassment, not meeting a criminal element, shall be handled through an administrative investigation conducted by a DCFS PREA Investigator. - B. Investigations handled initially by law enforcement, either investigated or declined, shall be administratively investigated once law enforcement has completed their work. - C. Each facility shall follow their customized Coordinated Response, (Attachment B), to ensure each staff member fulfills their responsibility within an administrative investigation (see facility's Coordinated Response). - D. The facility shall not terminate an investigation of sexual abuse and/or sexual harassment solely because the source of the allegation recants the allegation, leaves the facility, or an employee vacates or is terminated from his or her position.
+- A. Allegation's meeting PREA definitions of sexual harassment, not meeting a criminal element, shall be handled through an administrative investigation conducted by a DCFS PREA Investigator. - B. Investigations handled initially by law enforcement, either investigated or declined, shall be administratively investigated once law enforcement has completed their work. - C. Each facility shall follow their customized Coordinated Response (Attachment B), to ensure each staff member fulfills their responsibility within an administrative investigation (see facility's Coordinated Response). - D. Alleged victims, perpetrators and witnesses shall be interviewed by a trained investigator inperson or through a video-based platform (e.g., Life Size) in a private and confidential setting.
+Phone interviews shall be avoided unless it is the only option to secure the testimony. - E. The facility shall not terminate an investigation of sexual abuse or sexual harassment solely because the source of the allegation recants the allegation, leaves the facility, or an employee vacates or is terminated from his or her position.
 All allegations shall be fully and completely investigated until their conclusion.
-Victims who recant may be victims of retaliation, so investigations shall continue until finalized. - E. The elements within an administrative investigation shall include, but are not limited to: - a.
-Incident report documented in Tyler Supervision; - b.
-PREA Juvenile Interview Form A, (Attachment N); - c.
-PREA Allegation checklist Form B, (Attachment O); - d.
-PREA Administrative Investigation Report, (Attachment P), including summary of alleged incident, summary of physical and testimonial evidence, credibility assessments (based on the individual and not determined by the person's status as a youth or staff), whether staff actions or failures to act contributed to the abuse or harassment, investigative facts and summary, and investigative findings as expressed as substantiated, unsubstantiated and unfounded); - e.
-Written statements from all involved parties, including staff and youth; - f.
-Monitoring for Retaliation, (Attachment A); - g.
-Notification of Investigation, (Attachment Q); - h.
-PREA Incident Review Team, (Attachment R). - F. With all administrative investigations, no standard beyond a preponderance of evidence shall be used. - G. The alleged youth victim shall be notified of the final finding of the investigation.
-This shall be documented on the Notification of Investigation Form, (Attachment Q). - H. Within 30 days of the conclusion of any substantiated or unsubstantiated investigation, an Incident Review Team, designated by the Superintendent, shall meet to review the allegation and investigative findings, assess possible causes and identify any needed facility and policy changes.
-These findings shall be documented on the PREA Incident Review Team Form, (Attachment R).
-The Superintendent shall review and accept, reject or modify any team recommendations.
+Victims who recant may be victims of retaliation, so investigations shall continue until finalized. - F. The elements within an administrative investigation include, but are not limited to: - 1.
+Incident report documented in Tyler Supervision; - 2.
+PREA Youth Report Form A (Attachment N); - 3.
+PREA Allegation checklist Form B (Attachment O); - 4.
+PREA Administrative Investigation Report (Attachment P), including summary of alleged incident, summary of physical and testimonial evidence, credibility assessments (based on the individual and not determined by the person's status as a youth or staff), whether staff actions or failures to act contributed to the abuse or harassment, investigative facts and summary, and investigative findings as expressed as substantiated, unsubstantiated, and unfounded); - 5.
+Written statements from all involved parties, including staff and youth; - 6.
+Monitoring for Retaliation (Attachment A); - 7.
+Notification of Investigation (Attachment Q); - 8.
+PREA Incident Review Team (Attachment R). - G. With all administrative investigations, no standard beyond a preponderance of evidence shall be used. - H. The alleged youth victim shall be notified of the final finding of the investigation.
+This shall be documented on the Notification of Investigation Form (Attachment Q). - I. Within 30 days of the conclusion of any substantiated or unsubstantiated investigation, an Incident Review Team, designated by the Superintendent to include upper-level management officials, with input from line supervisors, investigators, and medical or mental health practitioners, shall meet to review the allegation and investigative report, assess possible causes and identify any needed facility and policy changes.
+The Incident Review Team shall be provided the final investigative report at least two business days prior to the meeting and shall be advised of its confidential nature.
+The team's findings shall be documented on the PREA Incident Review Team Form (Attachment R).
+The Superintendent shall review and accept, reject, or modify any team recommendations.